Understanding how termites behave and recognizing the early warning signs will help you prevent and protect your property from further damage.

 Termites consume wood and anything with high cellulose content, but they will also chew through other materials in order to find new sources of food.

 The main concern that most homeowners have when it comes to termites is structural damage.
+Here’s an article about what termite damage looks like.

 A small termite colony can eat through 5 grams of wood each day.
 Subterranean termite colonies often go years undetected, and over time can cause significant damage to the structural integrity of your home.